Wellness at ASU Library

 Why Take a Break?

-Whenever there's a looming deadline, a difficult research question, or a frustrating assignment, it may seem counter-intuitive to step away from it and take a break.
+Whenever there's a looming deadline, a difficult research question, or a frustrating assignment, it may seem counterintuitive to step away from it and take a break.
 However, taking a break can actually help you in the long run!
-Taking breaks lets you refocus on what you need to do, reduces your stress levels and improves your recall of information.
+Taking breaks lets you refocus on what you need to do, reduces your stress levels, and improves your recall of information.
 Breaks can also boost your mood and energy levels.

-In addition to these activities, click on the tabs to discover more resources and ideas for brain breaks, and see where you can take a break at ASU Library.
+In addition to these activities, click on the tabs to discover more resources and ideas for brain breaks, and see where you can take a break at the ASU Library.

-Works consulted
+Works Consulted

 Learning Center, University of North Carolina at Chapel Hill. (n.d.).
 Taking breaks.
-Retrieved from https://learningcenter.unc.edu/tips-and-tools/taking-breaks/

 Mishra, G. (2020, May 9).
 Benefits of taking breaks during studying: How rest can improve your focus and retention.
 [Post].
-LinkedIn. https://www.linkedin.com/pulse/benefits-taking-breaks-during-studying-how-rest-can-improve-cover?trk=portfolio_article-card_title
+LinkedIn.

 The Wellbeing Thesis. (n.d.).
 The importance of taking breaks.
-Retrieved from https://thewellbeingthesis.org.uk/foundations-for-success/importance-of-taking-breaks-and-having-other-interests/

 Take A Break With...